nbirnel/talks/why-we-cant-have-nice-things/notes.rst

   - Be really good at your job.
 Sadly, this is not an option.
   - honesty
   - customer oriented
-  - show you are not a crow
+  - show you are not a collector
     + bring a POC
     + bring value
     + We need it for a stack we are already using